AemW/pokemon-battle-simulator/README.md

 ## Repo structure

-The top level contains mostly config and dependencies for eslint.
+The top level contains mostly config, and dependencies for eslint.
 The reason I've installed the linter here is that I want it to be aligned for any number of sub-projects (backend, frontend, and more).
 The backend folder contains the actual server, with the APIs.
 I tried a modular structure using Hapi plugins, bundling logic, routes, types, etc., for the feature in a single location.
-Only the test file has been placed in a separate folder, in `backend/src/tests`.
+Only the test file has been placed in a separate folder, in `backend/tests`.

 The entrypoint for the server is the file `backend/src/index.ts`, which registers all plugins and starts the server.
 The pokémon plugin is imported from `backend/src/plugins/pokemon`.
 The `index.ts` file contains the plugin, route definitions, route handlers, and validation schemas. `simulateBattle.ts` and `typeEffectivness.ts` holds the main logic for the plugin, and all types are located in `types.ts`.